HEP-KBFI/gaia-tools/README.md

 * ['lmfit](https://lmfit.github.io/lmfit-py/examples/example_brute.html)

+## Install package

+To install the project as an importable package do the following:

+1) Download as a tar.gz archive
+2) Use pip install 'gaia_tools.tar.gz' or whatever the file name is
+3) Inside code 'import gaia_tools' or other submodules inside the project
+4) Done!

 ## Run in manivald

 The following steps have to be taken in order to use the code in this repository in manivald: